TrAnSfOrMiNg CoPiNg to living with autism using NLP

 from the body (the somatic nervous system - via voluntary and involuntary feedback and body movement, often in response to music or to express a representation of an emotional state);

-and what is described in NLP as the 'Field Mind' (which can be best described in layman terms as the 'energy field' you may experience when entering a room and 'feeling' an atmosphere or the collective energy created in a room where ideas and results are created by two or more people brainstorming to get a solution).
+and what is described in NLP as the 'Field Mind' (which is the 'energy field.'
+You may notice and experience this when entering a room and 'feeling' the atmosphere or the 'collective energy' created in a room from the peoples interactions, thoughts and behaviours.

 The exciting news is that NLP techniques, linguistics and modelling relate to and compliment much of what we know about the effects of autism on a person's ability to function to their full potential.